Suzuki Wagon R: Fourth generation (MH23S; 2008)

-The fourth generation Wagon R was launched in Japan in September 2008 along with the sportier Stingray, AZ-Wagon and AZ-Wagon Custom variant (the latter two manufactured for Mazda).
+The fourth generation Wagon R was launched in Japan in September 2008 along with the sportier Stingray model.
+Corresponding models with Mazda badging were sold as the AZ Wagon and AZ Wagon Custom.
 Significant differences for the new generation include larger rear doors, which incorporate quarter glass, eliminating the need for a D-pillar arrangement.
-Powertrain options include naturally aspirated and turbocharged 660 cc K6A engines with the latter developing an output of 64 PS, mated to a 4-speed automatic, a 5-speed manual transmission or a CVT.
+Powertrain options include naturally aspirated and turbocharged 660 cc K6A engines with the latter developing an output of 64 PS, mated to a 4-speed automatic, a 5-speed manual transmission, or a CVT.
 As with many other Japanese market models, customers can choose between front-wheel and all-wheel-drive versions.

+In May 2012, only three months before the changeover to the fifth generation, the Wagon R received minor changes to meet new safety requirements.
+This meant larger front headrests, saddle-type rear headrests, and Isofix anchors being installed in the rear seats.

 Fifth generation (MH34S/MH44S; 2012)

 The fifth generation Wagon R range was launched in Japan in September 2012 with an optional mild-hybrid system marketed as "ENE-CHARGE," and an energy-saving electric air conditioning system marketed as "ECO-COOL".
 With the R06A engine combined with an electric motor/generator and a lithium-ion battery, the ENE-CHARGE provides regenerative braking and power assist to the internal combustion engine and can also run certain electrical equipment, enabling mileage up to 28.8 km/L in Japan's JC08 driving cycle (67.8 mpg US, 3.5 L/100 km EU or 81.4 mpg UK).

+The fifth generation Wagon R received a facelift in August 2014, with a larger black plastic grille with a chrome surround at the bottom and sides replacing the earlier, three-bar design.
+The Stingray was given a small vent opening spanning beneath the chrome/clear grille garnish.
+Bumpers were also redesigned, while a low-cost FA model was added to the regular Wagon R.

 For Mazda variants, the fifth generation Wagon R models are marketed as Mazda Flair and Stingray models are rebadged as Mazda Flair Custom Style.
 Both the Flair and the Flair Custom Style were launched in October 2012.